Moga district: Culture

-The local dialect of Punjabi is spoken by local inhabitants.
+Malwai, the local dialect of Punjabi is spoken by local inhabitants.

 Religious sites

 Many historical gurdwaras associated with the Sikh gurus can be found in Moga district.
 There are gurdwaras associated with Guru Hargobind, Guru Har Rai, and Guru Gobind Singh, to be found in the district.
 There is a Punjabi folk shrine dedicated to the folk deity Lakhdata in Langiana village in Moga district.
 Shrines dedicated to Lakhdata are known as nigaha.
 A dhuna dedicated to Sri Chand can be found in Korewal village in Daroli Baike in Moga district, which as per oral tradition was established by a roaming sadhu.